oparamo81/lab-notebook-originals/README.md

 2. From the Colab menu, choose _File > Save a copy in Drive_ to create your own _private copy_ of the notebook
 3. Work on your copy of the notebook as needed
 4. When you are ready to submit the notebook, first choose _Edit > Clear all outputs_ to reset all of the notebook’s code blocks
-5. choose _File > Save a copy in GitHub_ to create your _submitted copy_ of the notebook
+5. Choose _File > Save a copy in GitHub_ to create your _submitted copy_ of the notebook—make sure to set your _1010-lab-notebooks_ repository as the destination of the file to save!

 When running our notebooks, Colab may warn you that the code isn’t safe: